AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/ajo-b2c/module3.1/ex1.md

 ![ACOP](./images/acophome.png)

 You'll be redirected to the **Home**  view in Journey Optimizer.
 First, make sure you're using the correct sandbox.
 The sandbox to use is called `--aepSandboxName--`.
-To change from one sandbox to another, click on **PRODUCTION Prod (VA7)** and select the sandbox from the list.
-In this example, the sandbox is named **AEP Enablement FY22**.
-You'll then be in the **Home** view of your sandbox `--aepSandboxName--`.

 ![ACOP](./images/acoptriglp.png)